Information cascade on networks and phase transitions: VI. Concluding Remarks

-In Table \ref{game} we summarize the relations between the networks and information cascade transition.
-In this study, we considered the networks corresponding to $\omega\neq -1$ the lattice with $\omega=-1$.
-In the lattice case there was no phase transition \cite{Hisakado4}.
-By contrast, in networks with $\omega\neq -1$, a phase transition occurred.
+Table \ref{game} summarizes the relations between the networks and the information cascade transition.
+In this study, we considered the networks corresponding to $\omega\neq -1$ and the lattice with $\omega=-1$.
+In the lattice case, there was no phase transition \cite{Hisakado4}.
+In contrast, in networks with $\omega\neq -1$, we observe a phase transition.
 In the symmetric case, it is a continuous transition with critical exponent $\beta=1/2$.
 The universality class is the same as that of the nonlinear P\'{o}lya model \cite{Hill, Pem1, Pem2}.
-This is an absorption transition that belongs to the non-equilibrium phase transition \cite{Hin, Lu}.
 In the asymmetric case, the transition is discontinuous.
-When all voters are refereed, the model belongs to universality class of the voter model.
-In this case, the critical exponent is $\beta=1$ and it belongs to the universality class of the voter model \cite{Hin,Lu}.
+When all voters are refereed, the model belongs to the universality class of the voter model \cite{Hin,Lu}.
+In this case, the critical exponent is $\beta=1$.
+This is also an absorption transition that belongs to the non-equilibrium phase transition.

 \thesection{Appendix \Alph{section}}